Daniel Norgren

+Roskilde Festival in 2011, and End of the Road in 2023.

-In early 2013 the album Buck was released, followed up by a European tour.
+In early 2013, the album Buck was released, followed up by a European tour.
 Most of the songs on Buck were recorded in Norgren's home on a 4-channel cassette porta-studio.
 It contains studio recordings like "Whatever Turns You On".
 This song was tracked and filmed in the Algorythm Sound studio and quickly became a hit when it came out on YouTube.
 The album contains a live version of "Moonshine Got Me" that was originally released on the Black Vultures EP, but was re-recorded during a tour in Scandinavia.

-In 2015 Norgren's album Alabursy was released, followed by another European tour.
+In 2015, Norgren's album Alabursy was released, followed by another European tour.
 Again, most of the songs were recorded at home on his 4-channel cassette porta studio.

-In 2022 Alabursy was used as the soundtrack of the movie The eight mountains, based on the omonimous novel.
+In 2022, many songs from Alabursy, along with others by Norgren, were used in an almost-exclusive soundtrack to the film The Eight Mountains.